renderedtext/ruby-101/README.md

   `redo`; it will restart the `yield` or `call` if within a block
 * In a `for` loop, `retry` will start the loop from the beginning, from the first value(s)
+* `loop` will simply execute a given block of code repeatedly, until you `break` out of it; be careful not to go into an *infinite loop*

 ## Regular expressions